ulfarsson/markdown-cv/index.md

 `2013`
 Which Schubert varieties are local complete intersections?
 H. Ulfarsson and A. Woo
-The Proceedings of the London Mathematical Society, Volume 107 (2013) Issue No.5, 1004-1052
+The Proceedings of the London Mathematical Society, Volume 107 (2013) Issue No. 5, 1004-1052
 <span id="webaddress">
 <a href="http://arxiv.org/abs/1111.6146">arXiv: 1111.6146</a>
 | <a href="https://permutatriangle.github.io/papers/2013-03-14-lci.html">Web page</a>